akshay1679/MCA_2024_2026/sem_2/Software_engineering/UNIT-1/Software Engineering and Design Patterns.md

  The layered technology consists of:

-#### 1 Quality focus (M.I.U)
+#### 1 Quality focus (<mark style="background: #FF5582A6;">M.I.U</mark>)

 The characteristics of good quality software are:
 1. Correctness of the functions required to be performed by the software.
 2.  ==Maintainability== of the software
-3.  ==Integrity== i.e. providing security so that the unauthorized user cannot access information or data.
+3.  ==Integrity== i.e. providing security so that the unauthorized user cannot access information or data. <mark style="background: #FF5582A6;">prevent unauthorized user </mark>
 4. ==Usability== i.e. the efforts required to use or operate the software.

-####  2. Process
+####  2. Process /base layer or foundation layer

-1. It is the ==base layer or foundation layer ==for the se.
+1. It is the base layer or foundation layer for the se.
-2. The software process is the ==key to keep all levels together==.
+2. The software process is the key to keep all levels together.
-3. It defines a framework that ==includes different activities and tasks==.
+3. It defines a framework that includes different activities and tasks.
 4. In short, ==it covers all activities, actions and tasks required to be carried out for software development==.

 ####  3. Methods

-1. The method provides the answers of all 'how-to' that are asked during the process.
+1. The method provides the answers of all '==how-to==' that are asked during the process.
-2. It provides the technical way to implement the software.
+2. It provides the ==technical way to implement the software==.
-3. It includes collection of tasks starting from communication, requirement analysis, analysis and design modelling, program construction, testing and support.
+3. It includes collection of tasks starting from communication, requirement analysis, analysis and design modelling, program construction, testing and support.(==sdlc==)

 #### 4. Tools
 1. The software engineering tool is an automated support for the software development.
-2. The tools are integrated i.e the information created by one tool can be used by the other tool.
+2. The <mark style="background: #FFB8EBA6;">tools are integrated </mark>i.e the information created by one tool can be used by the other tool.
- For example: The Microsoft publisher can be used as a web designing tool.
+ For example: The <mark style="background: #FFB8EBA6;">Microsoft publisher can be used as a web designing tool</mark>.

-## Software Process Framework
+## Software Process Framework ==imp==

  The process of framework defines a small set of activities that are applicable to all types of projects.
 The software process framework is a collection of task sets.
 Task sets consist of a collection of small work tasks, project milestones, work productivity and software quality assurance points.

-## Umbrella activities
+## Umbrella activities ==imp==

  Typical umbrella activities are:
-1. Software project tracking and control
+<mark style="background: #FFB8EBA6;">1.
+Software project tracking and control </mark>
-	1. In this activity, the developing team accesses project plan and compares it with the predefined schedule.
+	1. In this activity, the developing team accesses project plan and compares it with the predefined schedule.  ==tracking==
-	2. If these project plans do not match with the predefined schedule, then the required actions are taken to maintain the schedule.
+	2. If these project plans do not match with the predefined schedule, then the required actions are taken to maintain the schedule.  ==control==
-2. Risk management
+<mark style="background: #FFB8EBA6;">2.
+Risk management </mark>
-	1. Risk is an event that may or may not occur.
+	3. Risk is an event that may or may not occur.
-	2. If the event occurs, then it causes some unwanted outcome.
-Hence, proper risk management is required.
+	4.  ==If the event occurs, then it causes some unwanted outcome.== Hence, ==proper risk management is required.==

-3. Software Quality Assurance (SQA)
+<mark style="background: #FFB8EBA6;">3.
+Software Quality Assurance (SQA) </mark>
-	1. SQA is the planned and systematic pattern of activities which are required to give a guarantee of software quality.
-For example, during the software development meetings are conducted at every stage of development to find out the defects and suggest improvements to produce good quality software.
+		1. SQA is the planned and systematic pattern of activities which are required to give a guarantee of software quality. ==For example, during the software development meetings are conducted at every stage of development to find out the defects and suggest improvements== to produce good quality software.  similar to scrum meeting
-4. Formal Technical Reviews (FTR)
+<mark style="background: #FFB8EBA6;">4.
+Formal Technical Reviews (FTR) </mark>
-	2. FTR is a meeting conducted by the technical staff.
+		2. FTR is a meeting conducted by the ==technical staff==.
 		3. The motive of the meeting is to detect quality problems and suggest improvements.
-	4. The technical person focuses on the quality of the software from the customer point of view.
+		4. The ==technical person focuses on the quality== of the software from the customer point of view.
-5. Measurement
+5. <mark style="background: #FFB8EBA6;">Measurement</mark>
 	1. Measurement consists of the effort required to measure the software.
 	2. The software cannot be measured directly.
 It is measured by direct and indirect measures.
-	3. Direct measures like cost, lines of code, size of software etc.
+	3.  **Direct measures** like ==cost, lines of code, size of software== etc.
-	4. Indirect measures such as quality of software which is measured by some other factor.
+	4.  **Indirect measures** such as ==quality of software== which is measured by some other factor.
 Hence, it is an indirect measure of software.
-6. Software Configuration Management (SCM)
+<mark style="background: #FFB8EBA6;">6.
+Software Configuration Management (SCM) </mark>
 		1. It manages the effect of change throughout the software process.
-7. Reusability management
+==2. ooro stages ile changes manage cheyyunnade==
+<mark style="background: #FFB8EBA6;">7.
+Reusability management </mark>		2. ooro stages ile changes manage cheyyunnade
-	1. It defines the criteria for reuse the product.
+		2. It defines the criteria for reuse the product.
-	2. The quality of software is good when the components of the software are developed for certain application and are useful for developing other applications.
+		3. The quality of software is good when the components of the software are developed for certain application and are useful for developing other applications.
-8. Work product preparation and production
+<mark style="background: #FFB8EBA6;">8.
+Work product preparation and production </mark>
-	1. It consists of the activities that are needed to create the documents, forms, lists, logs and user manuals for developing a software.
+	5. It consists of the activities that are needed to create the ==documents, forms, lists, logs and user manuals for developing a software.==
-	2. A software process is a collection of various activities.
+	6. A software process is a collection of various activities.

 There are five generic process framework activities: